facil-io/cstl/fio-stl.md

 fio_str_info_s STR_reserve(FIO_STR_PTR s, size_t amount);
 ```

-Reserves at least `amount` of bytes for the string's data (reserved count includes used data).
+Reserves at least `amount` of new bytes to be added to the string's data.

 Returns the current state of the String.